jgpws/jgd-spring-awakening/README.md

 JGD-Spring Awakening is a collection of themes for the Linux desktop.
 Featuring a fresh and friendly design, each theme's main color scheme is a pastel yellow and bright green.

-Included in this theme package are Openbox, GTK+2 and GTK+3 (currently version 3.10 only) themes.
+Included in this theme package are Openbox, GTK+2 and GTK+3 (versions 3.10 and 3.20 only) themes.

 The GTK+2 version requires the Murrine engine.
 Instructions on how to install Murrine are below.